dropitlikecross/247livestream/instructions.md

 # 247livestream
 24/7 Live Stream Project

-Run serversetup.sh to install all requirements.
+Run serversetup.sh to install all requirements and system environments.

+    sudo sh serversetup.sh

 # ALSA
-This is the sound system used by linux
+This is the sound system used by linux.
+I wasn't able to get it working on the Azure Kernel so we will have to change to the Generic Kernel.

 Check that you are on generic:

     cat /boot/grub/grub.cfg

-If you are, run
+If you are, confirm by:

     sudo modprobe snd-aloop pcm_substreams=1

-to confirm.

 In order to do that we need to change linux kernel to generic so modprobe snd-aloop works.

     sudo nano /etc/default/grub

 and set

     GRUB_DEFAULT=“1>2”
+then

     sudo update-grub

-And then reboot now to take this in effect

-After reboot you can test it with
+And then reboot now to take this in effect.
+After rebooting you can test it with

     uname -a

-which should give you generic and run
+You should see the generic kernel.
+Then run:

     sudo modprobe snd-aloop pcm_substreams=1

 Alternatively you can remove the azure kernels:

     ls /lib/modules

     sudo apt-get autoremove --purge 4.15.0-1030-azure

-etc...

-**Note**
-Set modprobe snd-aloop pcm_substreams=1 to run on boot
+Remove all versions of -azure

 # Add a network share

     sudo nano /etc/fstab

+Add your azure shared storage.
+I've left a generic name as a guide:

     //.file.core.windows.net/streamingstorage              /mnt/streamstorage            cifs credentials=/home/storagelogin.credentials,noauto,nofail,x-systemd.automount,x-systemd.device-timeout=90 0       0

-create the crediantials file
+Create the credentials file and fill it in with your login details.
+You can place the credetials in fstab if you prefer.

     sudo nano storagelogin.credentials

 # MPC
+**Installing MPC to play the music.**

-sudo usermod -a -G stream2 mpd sudo usermod -a -G audio mpd
+    sudo usermod -a -G stream2 mpd
+    sudo usermod -a -G audio mpd

     sudo nano /etc/mpd.conf

-Change the music directory
+Change the music directory to the music directory of your preference.
+(Azure shared storage)

     mpc update

 Use "mpc ls | mpc add" to add all files to the playlist.

     mpc ls | mpc add

+I recommend the following settings for MPC:

     mpc repeat on | mpc shuffle | mpc play

 More on MPC:
 http://manpages.ubuntu.com/manpages/trusty/man1/mpc.1.html